Program: M.S., Environmental and Occupational Health

 EOH 696B Seminar: Research Methodology (3)

-Each student’s program must include a minimum of 24 units in 500- and 600-level courses.
+Each student’s program must include a minimum of 9 units of 500- and 600-level electives from the following.

 3. Culminating Experience (3 units)

 Written, plus optional oral component.
 As preparation, student registers for EOH 697.

 EOH 698 Thesis (3)